-This is the eleventh year that the ACLU of Utah will award scholarships to two eligible college bound Utah high school seniors who have demonstrated a strong commitment to civil liberties through some form of activism.
-The $1,500 scholarship will be applied toward their college education.
+2018 will be the eleventh year that the ACLU of Utah will award scholarships to eligible college bound Utah high school seniors who have demonstrated a strong commitment to civil liberties through some form of activism.
+This year, for the first time, we are offering two $3,000 and two $2,000 awards – for a total of $10,000 in scholarships!

 If you have stood up for: